Will Arizona cover the spread vs. Colorado? Betting Trends, Record ATS

 - The Wildcats' ATS record is 10-3-0 this season.

-- Arizona has been more successful against the spread than Colorado this year, recording an ATS record of 10-3-0, as opposed to the 7-4-0 record of Colorado.
+- Arizona has covered more often than Colorado this year, tallying an ATS record of 10-3-0, compared to the 7-4-0 mark of Colorado.

 Arizona vs. Colorado Over/Under Stats